sentientazure/superblogdocs/10_drafts/01_python_3_drafts_list_page.md

 <button type="submit" class="btn btn-primary">Publish</button>
 ```

 You can see now we have _two_ submit buttons.
-Each of them has a different `value` attribute, and that attribute is the text that will be displayed on the button.
-You can go to the article create page to see.
 The old "submit" button now says "Publish".
 The new submit button says "Save as draft".
-They both also have a `name` attribute.
-We'll need those in the next step.
+The new button has a `name` attribute.
+We'll need it in the next step.
 The views. ([learn more about the `<input>` HTML tag here](https://www.w3schools.com/tags/tag_input.asp))

 In your `article_create()` view, change the if-statement inside from: